-- All those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training and at least one of the persons who conducts an interview has completed safer recruitment training. - Our job adverts will include safeguarding requirements and the schools' commitment to safeguarding and promoting to welfare of children - Our job adverts will make clear that safeguarding checks will be undertaken - We understand the process around filtering offences - Our application form will include the statement that it is an offence to apply for the role if an applicant is barred from engaging in regulated activity. - We do not accept CVs in place of an application form. - Shortlisted applicants will be asked to complete a self -declaration of their criminal record or information that would make them unsuitable to work with children - Applicants must sign a declaration confirming information given is true - References are obtained by the schools before interview and open references are not acceptable - Our selection techniques are pre-arranged and questions structured to understand suitability, skills and motivation for the role - We involve pupils in the process in a meaningful way - All information in the decision-making process is recorded along with the decisions made - Correct pre-employment checks are carried out and appropriately stored on the single central record - We understand and acknowledge to processes to determine if there are any prohibitions, directions, sanctions disqualifications or restrictions related to the candidate - We understand the check which need to be made for individuals who have lived or worked outside the UK - We adhere to duties which must be performed in relation to agency and third party staff, contractors, trainees or student teachers, visitors and volunteers - We remain vigilant about safeguarding beyond the recruitment process and ensure commitment is evident to the safety and welfare of our children as enshrined in our ethos
+- All those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training and at least one of the persons who conducts an interview has completed safer recruitment training. - Our job adverts will include safeguarding requirements and the schools' commitment to safeguarding and promoting to welfare of children - Our job adverts will make clear that safeguarding checks will be undertaken, including online checks - We understand the process around filtering offences - Our application form will include the statement that it is an offence to apply for the role if an applicant is barred from engaging in regulated activity. - We do not accept CVs in place of an application form. - Shortlisted applicants will be asked to complete a self -declaration of their criminal record or information that would make them unsuitable to work with children - Applicants must sign a declaration confirming information given is true - References are obtained by the schools before interview and open references are not acceptable - Our selection techniques are pre-arranged and questions structured to understand suitability, skills and motivation for the role - We will investigate at interview if any concerns have come to light about the candidate through DBS or online checks. - We involve pupils in the process in a meaningful way - All information in the decision-making process is recorded along with the decisions made - Correct pre-employment checks are carried out and appropriately stored on the single central record

+- We understand and acknowledge to processes to determine if there are any prohibitions, directions, sanctions disqualifications or restrictions related to the candidate - We understand the check which need to be made for individuals who have lived or worked outside the UK - We adhere to duties which must be performed in relation to agency and third party staff, contractors, trainees or student teachers, visitors and volunteers - We remain vigilant about safeguarding beyond the recruitment process and ensure commitment is evident to the safety and welfare of our children as enshrined in our ethos

 The Executive Headteacher and governing body will ensure that all external staff and volunteers using our site have had a completed risk assessment and if an enhanced DBS check is required, this has happened.
+We will not keep copies of DBS certificates, either electronically or in paper files.